sciencefair-land/sciencefair/README.md

 ### try it out

-This project uses node `v6.2`
+This project uses node `v7`, ideally the latest version.

 Clone this repo, then run

 - `npm install` to install dependencies
-- `npm run rebuild` to compile some dependencies
 - `npm run dev` to start in dev mode with a small database